Converg3nce/matic-docs/docs/validate/delegator-faq.md

 ### How do I switch my delegation from Foundation Nodes to External nodes?

-You can switch your Delegation using the Switch Delegation option on the Staking UI.
+You can switch your Delegation using the **Move Stake** option on the Staking UI.
 This will switch your Delegation from the Foundation node to any other external node of your choice.

 ### Will there be any ubonding period when I switch Delegation from Foundation nodes to external nodes?